No One Knows Me Like My Workbench

-I bought Sol, my worktable, in March 2017, when I moved back to New York to work for IBM.
-I name my worktables.
+I bought Sol, my workbench, in March 2017, when I moved back to New York to work for IBM.
+I name my work tables.
 I’ve had one in every living space for as long as I could remember.

-A worktable is a place of honesty.
+A workbench is a place of honesty.
 Memories are stored in the graphite, cellulose of the watercolor paper, and cotton in the canvas used to create expression.
 No place to hide.

-The worktable I have now is my most distinguished.
+The workbench I have now is my most distinguished.
 I call him Sol and he’s made of walnut.
 A thing of mid-century beauty– minimalist with metal raising girders.